verras123/piezo-pipeline/README.md

 # piezo-pipeline

 End-to-end pipeline for piezoelectric signal analysis using FFT, feature engineering, machine learning and optional 1D CNN.
-# piezo-pipeline

-End-to-end pipeline for piezoelectric signal analysis.

 ## IMPORTANT

-This repository contains scripts exported as `.txt` files.
+The main entry point of the pipeline is `piezo_5.txt`, provided as a `.txt` script and intended to be executed in Google Colab.

 These scripts are intended to be executed **in Google Colab**.